arecker/murals/Content/galleries.md

 * tree2.jpg
 * tree3.jpg

-Watercolor Art: This is some water.
+Watercolor Art: Here are some pieces of art  I was inspired to do by one of my favorite artists, Marion Bolognesi.

 * water1.jpg
 * water2.jpg